ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Related Work

+More related to our work are datasets acquired in the industrial-like domain~\cite{ragusa2023meccano, sener2022assembly101}.
+Unlike Assembly101~\cite{sener2022assembly101} and MECCANO~\cite{ragusa2023meccano} we consider an industrial setting which simulates a real industrial laboratory.
+Unlike Assembly101, we provide fine-grained annotations to study different aspects of human behavior.

+Table~\ref{tab:ego-dataset} shows the key attributes of the analyzed datasets.
 Previous datasets have focused on kitchens, daily activities, and industrial-like scenarios exploring different aspects of the human behavior.
-In order to study human-object interactions in a real industrial domain systematically, we present the ENIGMA-51 dataset with a rich set of fine-grained annotations.
+In order to perform a systematic study on human behaviour and human-object interactions in an industrial domain, we present the ENIGMA-51 dataset with a rich set of fine-grained egocentric videos together with annotations.